Mission: At ACL, we have a shared vision, mission, and set of core values.

 - KEY knowledgeable people are leaving/have left – the organization is full of new people who have been hired as part of the Sr. Management ‘boys’ club.
 The female President only seems to hire males – of course HR is represented by a woman.
 Middle management is very similar.

 - The President yells “authenticity” yet there are very few people in the organization that have true respect for her or her team.
 They pretend to include staff in decisions but it’s a distraction tactic, the decisions are already made – the discussions are to fake involving the employees

 - Middle Management spends almost all of their time managing upward, keeping the President happy to keep their jobs.
 This leave a huge gap in managing the people – who have little experience.

 Remember the employees make the organization succeed.
 Top down pressure with unreasonable expectations – ruling with a stick.
 Carrots work much better – and I don’t mean a quarterly meeting with booze and food.
 Provide career opportunities, invest in your people, you can’t help them grow if they are being pushed to full capacity, there is no time for further learning or growth.

-I applied through a recruiter.
-The process took a week.
-I interviewed at ACL Services (Vancouver, BC (Canada)) in November 2014.
+I applied in-person.
+I interviewed at ACL Services (Vancouver, BC (Canada)).

 The worst process ever.
 I used to love this company and wanted to work for this company.
 Now, I have totally lost respect for the company and people here.
 This guy called me for a casual meeting and took an interview for more than an hour.
 The interview went pretty well and he said the HR will contact me.
 I waited for a week, didnt get any response and waited for two weeks, even then no response.
 So I decided to check with him, he never replied.
 I wrote another final email after a month but again he didnt reply.
 If you don't want to accept just say it guys.
 Not responding to emails is the least professional behavior you can expect.
 Now I don't want to work for this company.